hexatomic/hexatomic/docs/dev/src/development/automated-tests/adding-test-bundle.md

 # Adding a test bundle

 To create a new test bundle, select `File -> New -> Other` in the Eclipse menu.
-In the list of wizard, select `Plug-in Development -> Fragment Project` and click "Next".
+In the list of wizards, select `Plug-in Development -> Fragment Project` and click "Next".
-Fragment plugins are similar to normal ones, but they extend an existing plugin (the one thats tested) and have access to all the internal classes and functions of existing host plugin.
+Fragment plugins are similar to normal ones, but they extend an existing plugin (the one that is tested) and have access to all the internal classes and functions of the existing host plugin.

 ![New fragment project wizard selection](new-fragment-project-wizard.png)